Trusted WordPress tutorials, when you need them most.

 Google Fonts are a great way to customize the typography on your WordPress website.

-However, Google Fonts have been found in violation of GDPR regulations.
+However, Google Fonts has been found to violate GDPR regulations.
 That’s because Google logs your visitor’s IP address each time a font is loaded.

 Luckily, there are a few ways to handle this so your website is GDPR-compliant.
 For example, you can load your fonts locally, replace Google Fonts with another option, or disable them.